partiql/partiql-ir-generator/README.md

 ## API Status

-PIG is fully feature now but its API and the API of the generated Kotlin code is under development and might change.
+PIG is mature but its API and the API of the generated Kotlin code is under development and might change.

 ## PIG's Type Domain Modeling Language